boazsegev/iodine/README.md

 Here's a few things you can use from this project and they seem to be handy to have (and easy to port):

-* Iodine is using a [Registry](https://github.com/boazsegev/iodine/blob/0.2.0/ext/core/rb-registry.h) to keep Ruby objects that are owned by C-land from being collected by the garbage collector...
+* Iodine is using a [Registry](https://github.com/boazsegev/iodine/blob/0.2.0/ext/core/rb-registry.h) to keep dynamic Ruby objects that are owned by C-land from being collected by the garbage collector in Ruby-land...

-    some people use global Ruby arrays, but that sounds like a performance hog to me.
+    Some people use global Ruby arrays, adding and removing Ruby objects to the array, but that sounds like a performance hog to me.

     This one is a simple binary tree with a Ruby GC callback.
-Remember to initialize the Registry (`Registry.init(owner)`) so it's "owned" by some Roby-land object.
+Remember to initialize the Registry (`Registry.init(owner)`) so it's "owned" by some Roby-land object, this allows it to bridge the two worlds for the GC's mark and sweep.

     I'm attaching it to one of Iodine's library classes, just in-case someone adopts my code and decides the registry should be owned by the global Object class.

 * I was using a native thread pool library ([`libasync.h`](https://github.com/boazsegev/iodine/blob/0.2.0/ext/core/libasync.h)) until I realized how many issues Ruby has with POSIX threads...
-So now there's a Ruby-thread implementation for this library at ([`libasync-rb.c`](https://github.com/boazsegev/iodine/blob/0.2.0/ext/core/libasync-rb.c)).
+So now there's a Ruby-thread implementation for this library at ([`rb-libasync.c`](https://github.com/boazsegev/iodine/blob/0.2.0/ext/core/rb-libasync.c)).

     Notice that all the new threads are free from the GVL - this allows true concurrency... but, you can't make Ruby API calls in that state.